CryptosOdysseus/TESTING-STUFF/Note on Inventor-AAE and its Legal Agent status .md

 >And this is nothing of the computational intelligence which will be enbedded into all of these systems.
 I could go on but I should probably stop while I’m ahead.
 (Or not).

-So it looks like we indeed have identified another pivotal axis, the notion, degree, & modalities of control of an AAE by an NPI and/or another AAE, and/or an NPI extended (enhanced, augmented) by an AAE.
-More on this in later editions.
+_So it looks like our team indeed has identified here another pivotal axis, the notion, degree, & modalities of control of an AAE by an NPI and/or another AAE, and/or an NPI extended (enhanced, augmented) by an AAE.
+More on this in later editions._

 We yet have to see whether and how we integrate it & utilize it in our overall AALE methodology & construct.
 More later.